 - In all cases national qualifiers are held to decide the representatives for each association.
-San Marino and Malta enter national amateur teams rather than regional selections.
+San Marino enter their national amateur team rather than a regional selection.

-- There are three preliminary round groups playing until 23 July, with the teams finishing first and the two best runners-up progressing to the intermediate round.
+- In the three preliminary round groups played in June and July, the teams finishing first and the two best runners-up progressed to the intermediate round.

-- The winners of the eight intermediate round groups, played as mini-tournaments from 14 June until later in the year, will compete in the finals next June, hosted by one of the qualifiers.
+- The winners of the eight intermediate round groups, played as mini-tournaments, will compete in the finals next June, hosted by one of the qualifiers.